CedricChnfr/portfolio/_posts/Courses/2024-10-03-5G-Technologies.markdown

 categories: jekyll update
 ---

-## Course: 5G Technologies
+# 5G Technologies

 ## PART A: GENERALITIES

 ### Presentation
-The course "5G Technologies" is taught by Etienne Sicard.
-The main objective of this course is to explore various topics related to cellular networks.
-The course employs reverse pedagogy, meaning that the content is primarily delivered through student presentations.
-Given the rapid evolution of the cellular network industry, discussing such a recent and emerging topic was highly engaging.
-5G represents a significant shift in cellular networks as it introduces software-defined radio (SDR) and microservices, fundamentally changing the architecture of cellular networks.
+The "5G Technologies" course, taught by Etienne Sicard, was an eye-opening experience.
+The main objective was to explore various topics related to cellular networks, with a focus on the emerging 5G technology.
+The course employed reverse pedagogy, meaning that we, the students, were responsible for delivering much of the content through presentations.
+This approach was highly engaging and allowed us to dive deep into the rapidly evolving cellular network industry.
+5G represents a significant shift in cellular networks, introducing software-defined radio (SDR) and microservices, fundamentally changing the architecture of cellular networks.

 ## PART B: DESCRIPTIVE PART

+### Experience Details

-#### B.I.1.
-Environment and Context
+#### Environment and Context
 During this course, we discussed a wide range of subjects.
-I had the opportunity to collaborate with Samia Boukouiss, another student in ISS, on a presentation about technologies for 6G.
+I had the opportunity to collaborate with Samia Boukouiss on a presentation about technologies for 6G.
 We covered various aspects such as 6G applications and opportunities, core 6G technologies, challenges in developing 6G, development timeline and global efforts, and 6G’s impact on society.

-#### B.I.2.
-Your Function
+#### My Function
-In the practical sessions, I engaged in preparing and delivering presentations on 6G technologies.
+In the practical sessions, I was responsible for preparing and delivering presentations on 6G technologies.
 This involved researching 6G applications and opportunities, understanding core 6G technologies, discussing the challenges in developing 6G, and exploring the development timeline and global efforts.
 Additionally, I participated in discussions on 6G’s impact on society.

 ## PART C: TECHNICAL PART

-### C.I.1 Presentation
+### Presentation

 #### Context
 This section explores the technical aspects of 6G technologies, focusing on core technologies, applications, and the challenges in developing 6G.
 The goal is to understand the functionalities, advantages, and limitations of these technologies.

-### C.I.2 Resolution of Problem
+### Resolution of Problem

 #### What
 We examined core 6G technologies, applications and opportunities, challenges in developing 6G, development timeline and global efforts, and 6G’s impact on society.